jdohertydev/runit/README.md

 ### The Idea

 **Run It!** is designed to be a comprehensive running event listing website.
 Users can effortlessly find free running events in their area and book their spots.
-Additionally, they can post questions about specific events, add likes, and easily contact the site webmaster.
+Additionally, they can post questions about specific events, add easily contact the site webmaster.

 ### Target Audiences and the Ideal User